 Expeditions offers a series of virtual reality (VR) field trips that teachers can use to supplement their curricula.
 Each expedition is made up of various scenes that include 360-degree panoramas and 3D images.
 The content is provided by Google and partners such as WNET, PBS, Houghton Mifflin Harcourt, the American Museum of Natural History, and the Planetary Society.
 Expeditions can work with any VR headset that holds a phone, including inexpensive cardboard ones (VR classroom kits can be purchased separately).
 However, a headset isn't required, as students can also hold a tablet or phone and turn and look up and down at the virtual environment around them (which is helpful for students who get motion sickness from VR).

 To join an expedition, each participant needs a Wi-Fi-connected tablet or smartphone; teachers push the content to devices on the same Wi-Fi network and can pause, play, or change what students see.
 By touching an image, teachers direct students to look at a specific part of the scene.
-Extensive support materials are provided for each scene -- such as leveled questions and points of interest -- that teachers can read aloud.
-The Expeditions experience can be enhanced with a VR viewer such Google Cardboard (VR classroom kits can be purchased separately).Continue reading Show less
+Extensive support materials that teachers can read aloud -- such as leveled questions and points of interest -- are provided for each scene.